vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/vuepress/file.md

 ### public folder

 A folder where other files on the site being placed.
 The files in the folder will be copied directly to the built directory when you build.
-Its content are usually resources that do not need to be imported using relative paths, such as icons for websites.
+Its content are usually resources that do not need to be imported using relative paths, such as icons for sites.

 ### style folder